Freshwater Creek Garlic is 100% Certified Organic

 To buy certified organic means the product you are buying comes with the guarantee it has been grown or manufactured free from synthetic pesticides, herbicides, weed suppressants, hormones and antibiotics, and seed is non-genetically modified, non GM.

 The process must be water efficient and biodiversity friendly.
 Testing is carried out to ensure there are no contaminants or heavy metals.
 It must be grown or produced to the Australian Certified Organic Standards.
 To be certified, a strict set of processes, policies, audits and testing is followed.
 Typically, land takes three years to be certified organic.

-2. What’s the difference between something labelled ‘organic’ and something that is Certified Organic?
+2. What’s the difference between ‘organic’ or “organically grown” and produce that is certified organic?

 3. How can I trust it’s really organic?

 You can’t… unless it carries a organic certification logo and registered number like our Australian Certified Organic Logo.
 You can check a producers certified organic registration

 Beware of imitations – there are plenty of products that are marketed as organic but they are not tested or audited.
 There are many well meaning farmers and producers, however this doesn’t mean they meet Australian Certified Organic Standards.